pip-services/pip-services-docs/content/en/v4/tutorials/terminology/_index.md

     <tr>
       <td>Service</td>
       <td>
-       Within Pip.Services, a service is the component in the first layer of the three-layer design model.
-It is used to communicate with clients by using protocols such as HTTP and gRPC. <br><br>
-       This approach is different from other frameworks such as Spring Boot, where a service is used to implement the logic of a microservice.
+     Within Pip.Services' three-tier architecture, the service is the class where the business logic of the microservice is implemented.
+From this component, methods can call other components.<br><br>
       </td>
     </tr>
 	<tr>